instructure/canvas-lms/packages/canvas-rce/DEVELOPMENT.md

 The RCE will add the `this`, `that`, and `another` toolbar items to the `format` toolbar.
 The items are the names registered with tinymce with `editor.ui.registry.addButton` by some plugin.
-See `demo/test-plugin/plugin.js` or anything under `src/rce/plugins` for examples.
+See any of the `plugin.ts` files under `src/rce/plugins` for examples.
 If the named toolbar exists, the items are merged in, removing any duplicates and appending the rest.
 If the named toolbar does not exist, it is created.

 #### Adding to the menubar: